7 Types of Intermittent Fasting

 The Bottom Line

 We have included all types of intermittent methods in the above article.
-No matter what type you decide to follow, you will get to see positive results from it as they are proven to be the most effective techniques for a healthy body.
+No matter what type you decide to follow, you will see positive results from them as they are proven to be the most effective techniques for a healthy body.

 However, the same methods are not advisable to certain people mentioned in the drawbacks section.

-If you want to start living a healthy life and want to help your family members and friends to stay with you for a longer period, then ask them to join you and start following Intermittent Fasting.
+If you want to start living a healthy life and help your family members and friends stay with you for a more extended period, then ask them to join you and start following Intermittent Fasting.

 See Also